AlmirMBH/movie-post-app/README.md

 #MOVIE APP

 ###APP INFO
-Bear in mind that only admins have full access to all functionalities.
+Please note that only admins have full access to all functionality.
+The credentials for admins can be found in UserSeeder.
+One of them is:

-Credentials for admins can be found in UserSeeder.
-One of them is: sasa@sasa.ba  password POSTMAN Collection is also available (Movie-App.postman_collection.json) in the root of the project.
+Email: sasa@sasa.ba
-The images are planned to be implemented for the use with movies, users and posts (work in progress)....
+Password: [password]

-I also implemented commands to provide an idea of automation and accelaration of the development process.
+A Postman collection is also available (Movie-App.postman_collection.json) in the root of the project.
+The images are planned to be implemented for use with movies, users, and posts (work in progress).

-If you want to test it,follow the steps below after you set the project:
+I have also implemented commands to provide an idea of automation and acceleration of the development process.
+If you want to test it, follow the steps below after you set up the project.

 1) open the terminal and navigate to the root of the project
 2) execute: php artisan make:model Car -mcbde,